andr-ew/cartographer/README.md

 `:f_len(x)`: set the length a fraction of the parent object size. this value is clamped to the remaining space in the parent object.

-`:push(n)`: assign the start end & end points of the object to the nth softcut voice
+`:push(n)`: assign the start point, end point, & buffer of the object to the nth softcut voice

 ### example usage